Multinational capability cooperation

 Multinational Ammunition Warehousing Initiative (MAWI)

-Ammunition storage is a vital element of NATO’s stockpile planning and a key enabler for NATO operations.
-In the aftermath of the 2021 Brussels Summit in June, NATO Defence Ministers from Belgium, Estonia, Greece, Italy, the Netherlands, Norway, Slovakia and Spain started this initiative to define a single operational principle under which the participants can create and operate a wide range of warehousing solutions for Allies and partners.
-The scalable, expandable and flexible approach will give participating countries the option to adapt the storage solution to their needs while benefitting from significant cost reductions.
+Ammunition storage is a vital element of NATO's stockpile planning and a key enabler for NATO operations.
+In the aftermath of the 2021 NATO Summit in Brussels, Allied Defence Ministers from a number of countries started this initiative to define a single operational principle under which the participants can create and operate a wide range of warehousing solutions for Allies and partners.
+The scalable, expandable and flexible approach gives participating countries the option to adapt the storage solution to their needs while benefitting from significant cost reductions.
+The MAWI includes 10 Allies – Belgium, Estonia, France, Greece, Italy, the Netherlands, Norway, Slovakia, Slovenia and Spain – as well as the NATO Support and Procurement Agency (NSPA).

 Chemical, biological, radiological and nuclear (CBRN) defence